manuel-fernandez-rodriguez/DeviantCoding/docs/docs/registerly/getting-started/class-selection.md

 ```

 > [!NOTE]
-> If we intend to register the service as Scoped, we can omit the whole `As` clause, because `Scoped`
+> If we intend to register the service as Scoped, we can omit the whole `Using` clause, because `Scoped`
 is the default LifetimeStrategy.

 > [!NOTE]